 For all membership classes, employees are immediately vested in their own contributions and are vested after one year of service for employer contributions and investment earnings.
 If an accumulated benefit obligation for service credit originally earned under the FRS Pension Plan is transferred to the Investment Plan, the member must have the years of service required for FRS Pension Plan vesting (including the service credit represented by the transferred funds) to be vested for these funds and the earnings on the funds.
 Non-vested employer contributions are placed in a suspense account for up to five years.
 If the employee returns to FRS-covered employment within the five year period, the employee will regain control over their account.
-If the employee does not return within the five year period, the employee contribution of 0.04 percent of payroll and by forfeited benefits of Investment Plan members.
-For the fiscal year ended June 30, 2017, the information for the amount of forfeitures was unavailable from the SBA; however, management believes that these amounts, if any, would be immaterial to the District.
+If the employee does not return within the five year period, the employee will forfeit the accumulated account balance.
+Costs of administering the Investment Plan, including the FRS Financial Guidance Program, are funded through an employer contribution of 0.04 percent of payroll and by forfeited benefits of Investment Plan members.
+For the fiscal year ended June 30, 2018, the information for the amount of forfeitures was unavailable from the SBA; however, management believes that these amounts, if any, would be immaterial to the District.